robin98sun/AmazingLife-Articles/questing/01-scheduling.md

 ## What is scheduling

-For the official definition of *scheduling*, please resort wikipedia: https://en.wikipedia.org/wiki/Scheduling_(computing)
+For the official definition of *scheduling*, please resort to wikipedia: https://en.wikipedia.org/wiki/Scheduling_(computing)

 Here I want to take some notes about how I figured out (maybe still not yet) what it is .